musharraf-33-cyber-security/2-year-notes/3-Semester/OOPs/01. introduction/README.md

 1. **Class**: A blueprint for creating objects (a particular data structure), providing initial values for state (member variables or fields), and implementations of behavior (member functions or methods).

+    ### Class
+    The building block of C++ that leads to Object-Oriented programming is a Class.
+It is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
+A class is like a blueprint for an object.

+    For Example: Consider the Class of Cars.
+There may be many cars with different names and brands but all of them will share some common properties like all of them will have 4 wheels, Speed Limit, Mileage range, etc. So here, the Car is the class, and wheels, speed limits, and mileage are their properties.

+    ```cpp
+    class Car {
+        int speedLimit;
+        int mileage;
+    public:
+        void applyBrakes() {}
+        void increaseSpeed() {}
+    };
+    ```

 2. **Objects**: Instances of classes.
 Objects hold data and can perform functions defined by their class.

+    ### Object
+    An Object is an identifiable entity with some characteristics and behavior.
+An Object is an instance of a Class.
+When a class is defined, no memory is allocated but when it is instantiated (i.e., an object is created) memory is allocated.

+    ```cpp
+    // C++ Program to show the syntax/working of Objects as a part of Object Oriented Programming
+    #include <iostream>
+    using namespace std;

+    class Person {
+        char name[20];
+        int id;
+    public:
+        void getDetails() {}
+    };

+    int main() {
+        Person p1; // p1 is an object
+        return 0;
+    }
+    ```

+    Objects take up space in memory and have an associated address like a record in Pascal or structure or union.
+When a program is executed, the objects interact by sending messages to one another.
+Each object contains data and code to manipulate the data.

+    [Copy Code](# "class Person { char name[20]; int id; public: void getDetails() {} }; int main() { Person p1; return 0; }")

+    [Run Code](https://onlinegdb.com/fork/rJmSx4_FH "class Person { char name[20]; int id; public: void getDetails() {} }; int main() { Person p1; return 0; }")

 3. **Encapsulation**: The bundling of data and the methods that operate on that data within one unit, e.g., a class in C++.
 It restricts direct access to some of the object's components, which can prevent the accidental modification of data.